Product Authenticity

 of the products we sell are manufactured in our own facilities.

-of global production certified OEKO-TEX®.
+of global production certified OEKO-TEX® in 2024.